jndiogo/sibila/examples/hello_model/readme.md

 print(text)
 ```

-Run the script above and after a while (it has to load the model from disk), the good model answers back something like:
+Run the script above and after a few seconds (it has to load the model from disk), the good model answers back something like:

 ```
 Hello there?